Wild Ecosystem Deep Dive15 min read

 Claude Code made the architectural decisions that define the safety model:

 Claude Code also wrote the adversarial test suite.
-The tests that prove these guarantees exist – that attempt to inject code, bypass confirmation, and exfiltrate data – came from the same source as the implementation.
+The tests that prove these guarantees exist — that attempt to inject code, bypass confirmation, and exfiltrate data — came from the same source as the implementation.
+The methodological precedent comes from the language-model red-teaming literature8 and from the broader survey of jailbreak attack surfaces against LLM-integrated applications10: the system under test is also a participant in the test design.

 What Comes Next